 But sometimes there's a thin line between honest error and misconduct, just as there is a thin line between being bold and being reckless.
 If you are uncertain about any aspect of your obligations as a researcher, you should seek the guidance of your professors, research supervisors, and mentors.
 It is their responsibility to assist you as you undertake research and learn to fulfill your duties as an ethical physicist.
-They can answer your questions about your responsibilities and the practices in place at the University of Illinois to ensure the integrity of the research enterprise and to safeguard the knowledge that research produces.
+They can answer your questions about your responsibilities and the practices in place at the University of Illinois to ensure the integrity of the research enterprise.
 Contact information for people outside your research group who can help you resolve problems is given at the end of this document.